Watchmen is the screen adaptation of the uber-cool cult graphic novel of the same name by Alan Moore and Dave Gibbons.

 Watchmen has set the standard for all comic book films since.
 It placed Snyder as the go-to director for the DC Universe movies that followed, casting his magic on fantastic films like Man of Steel and Wonder Woman.

-Heading up the cast is, Malin Åkerman (Silk Spectre), Billy Crudup (Dr. Manhattan), Matthew Goode (Ozymandias), Patrick Wilson (Midway) as Nite Owl, Jeffrey Dean Morgan (The Comedian) and Jackie Earle Haley (Rorschach).
+Heading up the cast is, Malin Åkerman (Silk Spectre), Billy Crudup (Dr. Manhattan), Matthew Goode (Ozymandias), Patrick Wilson (Midway) as Nite Owl, Jeffrey Dean Morgan (The Comedian, Fall) and Jackie Earle Haley (Rorschach).
 They all do a fantastic job with their roles.

 I am a big fan of Watchmen but there is a catch.
 It's an epic in every sense of the word and that includes its epic length at not far off three hours.
 But, that does not mean there is any shortage of content or low points in the film.
 In fact, quite the opposite, there's so much going on that all of your attention is needed right up to the final credits.
 Yes, it requires a hefty investment of time, but it sure is worth it.